nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 ### ARIMA Estimation

-&#127817; Fitting ARIMA models to data is a breeze with the modern script
+&#127817; Fitting ARIMA models to data is a breeze with the  script

 > **`sarima()`**

 It can do everything for you but you have to choose the model.

-&#x274C; Don't use black boxes like `auto.arima` from the `forecast` package because IT DOESN'T WORK; see [Using an automated process to select the order of an ARMA time series model returns the true data generating process less than half the time even with simple data generating processes; and with more complex models the chance of success comes down nearly to zero even with long sample sizes.](http://freerangestats.info/blog/2015/09/30/autoarima-success-rates)
+&#x274C; Don't use black boxes like `auto.arima` from the `forecast` package because IT DOESN'T WORK.
+If you know what you are doing, fitting an ARIMA model to linear time series data is easy.

 <img src="figs/blackbox2.png" alt="blackbox"  width="70%"><br/>